-When you visit the breeder, ensure sure their facilities are clean, well-maintained, and have enough of room for the dogs to run and play.
+When you visit the breeder, ensure sure their facilities are clean, well-maintained, and have enough room for the dogs to run and play.
 In addition, the breeder should provide sufficient care and nourishment for their breeding dogs.
 This will keep the breeding dogs healthy and happy, resulting in healthier and happier offspring.

 - Meet the breeding dogs:

-Meeting the breeding dogs is essential to getting a feel of their disposition and health.
+Meeting the breeding dogs is essential to get a feel of their disposition and health.
 Check that they seem well-socialized and well-cared for.
 Observe their conduct and inquire about their personalities as well as any health difficulties they may have.